pysat/pysat/docs/tutorial/tutorial_files.rst

 Metadata is also provided for each variable.
-An example of the default metadata stored within a variable as directly loaded using :py:mod:`netCDF4` is included below.
+An example of the default metadata stored within a variable as directly loaded using :py:mod:`netCDF4` is included below for the variable ``longitude``.
 Note that pysat added the Format, Depend_0, Display_Type, and Var_Type metadata parameters, part of the SPDF standard.

 .. code::

-   In []: data['longitude']
-   Out[]:
    <class 'netCDF4._netCDF4.Variable'>
    float64 longitude(Epoch)
        units: degrees